Skip to main content

 *This amount is subject to some variation ahead of the next edition

-The centre has special financing agreements with various financial organisations (with the possibility of repayments over a maximum of 6 years).
+The centre has special financing agreements with various financial organisations.

 Refundable (partly or wholly) through the FUNDAE: